A Troubled History: the Office of the City Commissioners

 October 2014: The Philadelphia City Paper reported that Commissioner Anthony Clark had not voted in five straight elections in 2012, 13 and ’14.
 City Paper also found that Clark is rarely seen in the office, a trend that apparently continued into 2015 according to the Daily News.

 June 2015: City Commissioner Chair Clark agreed to pay a $4,000 fine after the Philadelphia Ethics Board found that he improperly tried to secure a raise for his brother, a City Commissioners employee.
 The Ethics Board also found that Clark threatened a civil service employee who was cooperating with the investigation.

 January 2016: Following his reelection as a City Commissioner in the November 2015 general election, Clark was reelected as Chair.
 He then enrolled in the controversial DROP program, putting himself on course to receive a $495,000 payout in addition to a $10,000-a-month city pension.
 The Inquirer reported the following month that Philadelphia spends more on election oversight than other major cities.

 May 2017: A report published by Keystone Votes, a nonpartisan coalition of 39 organizations, found that some 17,000 voter registrations were processed late (within eight days of polls opening) in Philadelphia before the November 8, 2016 general election.
 This represented 3.8 percent of all registrations processed in the county, a rate 8.5 times higher than the state average.
-The report also found evidence that a significant proportion of applications were misprocessed or lost entirely.
+The report also found evidence of applications that were misprocessed or lost entirely.
 See the full report.